Energy-Efficient Precoding and Feeder-Link-Beam Matching Design for Bent-Pipe SATCOM Systems: Simulation Results

-Finally, Figs.~\ref{SEE_delta} and \ref{Rate_Power_delta} illustrate the variations in SWEE, achievable rate, and power consumption of JPFBM mechanism across different values of $(\delta^{\sf{GW}},\delta^{\sf{Sa}})$.
-In this simulation, we set $\bar{P}^{\mr{GW}}_t = 15$~dBW, $\bar{P}^{\mr{Sat}}_n = 5$~dBW, vary $(\delta^{\sf{GW}},\delta^{\sf{Sa}})$ such that $\delta^{\sf{GW}}+\delta^{\sf{Sa}}=1$.
-In Fig.~\ref{SEE_delta}, the SWEE of our proposed JPFBM and JPAF mechanisms increases while that of Qi's method decreases as $\delta^{\sf{GW}}$ increases.
-Once again, our proposed approaches outperform Qi's method across all $(\delta^{\sf{GW}},\delta^{\sf{Sa}})$ configurations, and the JPFBM mechanism provides superior.
+Finally, Figs.~\ref{SEE_delta} and \ref{Rate_Power_delta} illustrate the variations in SWEE, achievable rate, and power consumption of JPFBM mechanism across different values of $(\delta^{\sf{GWA}},\delta^{\sf{Sa}})$.
+In this simulation, we set $\bar{P}^{\sf{GWA}}_t = 15$~dBW, $\bar{P}^{\mr{Sat}}_n = 5$~dBW, vary $(\delta^{\sf{GWA}},\delta^{\sf{Sa}})$ such that $\delta^{\sf{GWA}}+\delta^{\sf{Sa}}=1$.
+In Fig.~\ref{SEE_delta}, the SWEE of our proposed JPFBM and JPAF mechanisms increases while that of Qi's method decreases as $\delta^{\sf{GWA}}$ increases.
+Once again, our proposed approaches outperform Qi's method across all power-weight configurations, and the JPFBM mechanism provides superior.
 These results clearly emphasize the benefits of employing the jointly designed LP and FL-beam matching mechanism in the multi-GW, multi-beam SATCOM systems.
-In Fig.~\ref{Rate_Power_delta}, one depicts that all rate and power consumption enlarge as $\delta^{\sf{GW}}$ increases.
-These outcomes together with the increasing SWEE shown in Fig.~\ref{SEE_delta} suggest that the user links have a more significant impact on the network performance compared to the FLs in our simulation setting.
+In Fig.~\ref{Rate_Power_delta}, one depicts that all rate and power consumption enlarge as $\delta^{\sf{GWA}}$ increases.
+These outcomes shown in Figs.~\ref{SEE_delta} and \ref{Rate_Power_delta} suggest that the user links have a more significant impact on the network performance compared to the FLs.